tesfayecf/wcs/backend/docs/database/config/roles.md

      - **`pg_signal_backend`**: To terminate or cancel problematic sessions.
      - **`pg_read_all_settings`**: To view server configuration and troubleshoot settings.
      - **`pg_read_all_stats`**: To access server performance and statistics.
-     - Optionally: **Superuser privileges**, depending on whether they need full control over the entire instance.
+     - NOTE: **Superuser privileges**, depending on whether they need full control over the entire instance.
+Needs this to create extensions.

    - **Privileges Summary**: Admins typically have full access to the database, both data and performance tuning tools, but it's a good practice to avoid giving superuser privileges unless absolutely necessary.